3

 Pathway 2: The Prefrontal Cortex (PFC)

 When discussing anxiety and fear, many focus on the role of the amygdala.
 While the amygdala is a powerful force in the anxiety experience, the PFC also plays an important role in anxiety production and exacerbation.
 In fact, the PFC can create a false and misinterpreted narrative leading to unnecessary anxiety.
+This is why for example, CBT focuses on identifying and changing/modifying unhelpful thoughts.
 Furthermore, it can exacerbate any anxieties that were the result of the amygdala pathway (Pittman, 2015).
 In reality, the amygdala and PFC often work in concert, but their paths to anxiety are different.
+More importantly, involvement of the amygdala is required for their to be an actual anxiety or stress response.

 The PFC pathway, also referred to as the “high road”, takes a less direct route to the amygdala when responding to stimuli (LeDoux, 2000).
 This route is known to take place on a more conscious level as where the amygdala pathway, takes place on an unconscious level.
 The high road pathway is slower thus allowing more time to process incoming information.
 Once the PFC receives information from the thalamus (in the form of sensory or non-sensory information), it attempts to correctly evaluate the incoming stimuli.
 The PFC, through high-level of cognitive processing, tries to determine if the perceived threat is real or not so it can convey this information to the amygdala.
 In those with anxiety, it may be the case that the PFC is underactive and not able to sufficiently communicate with an overstimulated amygdala.
 This is one scenario when we see disordered anxiety.
 If a person is focused on specific thoughts or images prior to experiencing anxiety symptoms, it is most likely driven by the PFC.
 Prefrontal cortex-based anxiety involves two different sources of stimuli: sensory-driven and non-sensory driven.

 2. Non-sensory driven: This type of anxiety experience happens in the absence of a person’s senses.
 The anxiety experience is brought on by thoughts and images.
 As you may recall, the brain is divided into two hemispheres and each hemisphere responsible for various functions.
 These functions may work independent of one another, or they may work in concert.
-More specifically, the right brain hemisphere is responsible for thought-based anxiety and the right brain image-based anxiety.
-Second, we know that thoughts and images alone, can initiate and/or exacerbate a fear response leading to feelings of anxiety.
+More specifically, the left brain hemisphere is responsible for thought-based anxiety and the right brain image-based anxiety.
+Second, we know that thoughts and images alone, can initiate and/or exacerbate a fear response leading to feelings of anxiety (Pittman, 2015).

 It is when the thinking brain sends information to the emotional brain that the perceived danger is not real, that the alarm system shuts down and the body begins to calm down.
 You can think of it as going from a high arousal state to a low arousal state.
 A state that is manageable.